 “Pinch two fingers on the screen to zoom out,” I explained.

 He looked up at me, unamused.
-“We do have smart phones in my country.
+“We do have smart phones in Africa.
 We’re not all chauvinist barbarians.”

 He zoomed out and then back in again, sliding the picture up and down.
 “I’m not familiar with the sigil, but see how the interlocking pattern is all part of the same line?
 No ends.
 I would guess it’s a binding.”